Warts are common, harmless skin growths caused by a virus. Warts will disappear within 2 years, in 2 out of 3 children.

 There are many different types of wart virus.
-Your child may become resistant (immune) to one type, but develop warts due to another type.
-The immunity is not life-long.
+Your child may become resistant (immune) to one type but this resistance may not be life-long.
+Your child may develop warts due to another type.

 What causes warts?

 Warts are caused by a family of viruses called HPV (human papilloma virus).
-Once infected with the virus, it may take up to a year or more for the wart to become visible.
+Once infected with the virus, it may take up to a year or more before you can see the wart.
 They then grow very slowly over a period of months to years.

 The Gardasil vaccine protects against some forms of wart virus and there are a few reports of warts clearing after receiving the vaccine.
 Gardasil is the name of the vaccine used in the New Zealand Immunisation Programme to protect against HPV infection (see human papillomavirus (HPV) immunisation).

 - warts can spread to other parts of your child's body when your child picks or scratches them

 - warts can spread to other children who have direct contact with someone with warts

 - your child can also get warts indirectly through swimming pools or public showers especially if they are barefoot and have scratches or cuts